 As sushi has many varieties, they can be rolled, pressed, or scattered to form them.
 Thanks to the development of technologies, nowadays, people can use robots to produce sushi for mass production.
 However, the best sushi must be hand-prepared.

 For the best result, you should choose a professional sushi-making kit, even if you are just a beginner or chef.
 These kits include every tool to ensure your sushi rolls look flawless.

 How Many Types Of Sushi?

-There are 5 common types of sushi that are very popular worldwide.
+There are many common types of sushi that are popular worldwide.
 Each of them has specific characteristics, shapes, and varying ingredients.
 The below table demonstrates the brief descriptions for each sushi type.

 |Sashimi||Raw fish, shellfish, or meat is served without rice.
 However, sushi indicates food with vinegared rice, while sashimi is raw fish slices (or meat slices). |

 Raw fish (or meat) is just another ingredient to make sushi, though some types of sushi do not contain any fish or meat as long as they have vinegared rice (e.g., Kappamaki sushi)